Events, Festivals and Workshops

 07.11.2025

-An illustrated talk about A Training School for Elephants — including behind-the-scenes footage of the author’s journey, in Iraq, Ireland, Tanzania and Ireland.
+This talk about A Training School for Elephants is a highlight for me this year: Bridport is my home town.
+I’ll be bringing my travels to life with behind-the-scenes video, audio, and photography from Iraq, Ireland, Tanzania, DRC and Ireland.
 This event will be held at Bridport’s Electric Palace at 4pm.

 • Writing and Photography Workshop, Nepal